 You can still easily make caldo de res on the stove top, and it's how I first learned how to make it.

-Start by bringing to a boil the beef, bones, onion, and garlic, then simmer for 45 minutes to 1 hour.
+Start by bringing to a boil the beef, bones, onion, garlic, and salt or beef bouillon.
+Simmer for 1 hour.
 After this time see if the beef is tender, if not continue simmering until meat is tender.

 Remove the onion and garlic, skim off the fat, and add the vegetables.
 Bring the soup back to a boil for another 15 minutes, or until the vegetables are tender.
 Taste the soup and add additional salt if needed.